Last Updated on November 28, 2020 by PixelPluck

-We have seen the battle of biggest zoom lenses in our previous post and this time we are sharing some mind boggling facts about the most expensive camera lenses in the world.
-We are going to see some of the most expensive camera lenses ever produced for commercial photography purposes.
+We have seen the battle of the biggest telephoto zoom lenses in our previous post.
+Here in this article, we are sharing some mind-boggling facts about the most expensive camera lenses in the world.
+Here you will find some of the most expensive camera lenses ever produced for commercial photography purposes.
 Needless to say that most photographers may never afford to buy the Most Expensive Camera Lens in the World.
 More importantly, they will never need these lenses for there are better and affordable alternatives.

-Companies like Zeiss and Leica charge more for their lenses because detailed care and attention is given to every single lens that comes out of the production line.
+The lenses from PhaseOne, Zeiss, and Leica are expensive because detailed care and attention is given to every single lens that comes out of the production line.
 It’s like Samsung VS Apple Product where both are great products with their own advantages and disadvantages.

-And don’t worry about your credit card balance, the chances are high that you won’t be able to afford it anyway.
-So what’s the use?
+Don’t bother checking your bank balance as the chances are high that you won’t be able to afford it.
 When somebody asks why do you charge so much then redirect them to this post for some insight on why photographers are expensive! 🙂

 5. Sigma 200-500mm f/2.8 APO EX DG

-If you`re into big glass this is the heaven!
+If you`re into the big glass this is heaven!
 This is the biggest zoom lens in production right now.
 The lens weighing roughly 6 kg is certainly going to test your tripod.
 The carrying case for this lens is large enough to contain a full-grown man and weighs more than the lens itself.
 It comes with a giant lens cap that looks like some satellite radar trying to gain alien signals.

 4. Nikkor 1200-1700mm f/5.6-8.0 Lens